Frequently Asked Questions

 3. How eco-friendly are the flats?

 Our flats are very eco-friendly!
-The site will be built to low-energy-consumption standards, with geothermal heating and cooling, photocells on the roof, Mobility Cars on-site, charging stations for e-bikes, and tram and bus stops on the periphery.
+The site is built to low-energy-consumption standards, with geothermal heating and cooling, photocells on the roof, Mobility Cars on-site, charging stations for e-bikes, and tram and bus stops on the periphery.

 4. The location is very near the airport and on a busy road.
 What is the noise level?